On the asymptotic behavior of static perfect fluids: Introduction

 The global existence and uniqueness result of Rendall and Schmidt~\cite{RS:static}*{Theorem 2} holds for equation of state $\rho=\rho(p)$ which are nonnegative and continuous for $p \geq 0$, and furthermore smooth and satisfy $\frac{d\rho}{dp}>0$ for $p>0$.
-If the matter has finite extent, then the fluid ball is joined to a (unique) Schwarzschild exterior, hence the solutions is in particular asymptotically flat.
+If the matter has finite extent, then the fluid ball is joined to a (unique) Schwarzschild exterior; hence, the solution is in particular asymptotically flat.
 If the matter extends to infinity, then $\rho$ tends to zero at infinity.
-In some borderline cases the ADM mass of the solution can still be finite (see Remark~\ref{rem:buchdahl} below), but in general it is not.
+In some borderline cases, the ADM mass of the solution can still be finite (see Remark~\ref{rem:buchdahl} below), but in general it is not.
 In \cite{RS:static}*{Section 4} some criteria for (in)finite radii are discussed.
 For example, the finiteness of the integral

-implies that the stellar model has finite extent, a condition that depends on the low pressure regime only.
+implies that the stellar model has finite extent, a condition that depends on the low-pressure regime only.
 A similar criterion has been derived by Makino in \cite{Mak:static}*{Theorem 1}.
 There, a finite radius is tied to the condition